RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 D	is	incorrect	because	processing	integrity	is	a	principle	of	the	SOC	2 reports	that	pertains	to	ensuring	that	only	authorized	parties	can manipulate	data,	and	only	do	so	in	an	appropriate	manner,	but	it	is	not required	as	a	principle	with	all	reports.

-### Question # 10 - What	will	determine	the	responsibilities	for	both	the	cloud	provider	andthe	cloud	customer	in	the	event	of	litigation	impacting	a	system	or service?
+### Question # 10 - What	will	determine	the	responsibilities	for	both	the	cloud	provider	and the	cloud	customer	in	the	event	of	litigation	impacting	a	system	or service?
 A.	Contract
 B.	SLA
 C.	Regulation